omines/datatables-bundle/docs/source/index.html.md

 If you have installed `doctrine/orm` and `doctrine/doctrine-bundle` you can use the provided `ORMAdapter`.
 Assume a simple `Employee` table with some basic fields and a ManyToOne relationship to `Company` for these examples.

+The `ORMAdapter` has a single mandatory property `entity`, which should be set to the full FQCN of the main entity the table is showing.

 Underneath a lot of "magic" is happening in this most simple of examples.
 The first 2 columns automatically have their `field` option defaulted to the "root entity" of the adapter, with the field identical to their name.
 The adapter itself did not get a query, and as such injected the `AutomaticQueryBuilder` supplied by